-"(i) each of the Relevant Loans have been granted (a) in the ordinary course of the relevant Seller's origination business.
+"(i) The Loans have been granted in the ordinary course of the Seller's origination business.
 See also Section 3.4 (Seller) for a description of the origination process..."...and onwards...

-See also Section 7.2 (Representations and Warranties), R&W §(i).
+See also Section 7.2 (Representations and Warranties), R&W §(h).